 In the past, handicap index in the U.S. was based on the 10 best scores out a player’s most recent 20, with a .96 multiplier.
 Now, it will be more responsive to good scores—averaging your eight best scores among your most recent 20.
 The intent is to create a global standard that factors in demonstrated ability for a more consistent measure.

 Equitable stroke control is out, net double bogey is in.
 Many golfers may have already been using this simple calculation already, limiting their maximum score on any given hole to par, plus two strokes and any handicap strokes they receive.
 Under this rule, a bogey golfer getting one stroke per hole could score no worse than an eight on a par five for handicap purposes, for example.
 In addition, the maximum handicap limit was increased to 54.0, regardless of gender.
 This change was made to encourage more golfers to track their performance and increase their enjoyment of the game.

 When abnormal course or weather conditions cause scores to be unusually high or low on a particular day, a “Playing Conditions Calculation” will automatically take that into consideration to better reflect a player’s actual performance.
 An 80 on a wet, windy day might be better than a 79 under perfect playing conditions, so the service will compare scores submitted at a given course against expected scoring patterns and adjust scoring differentials accordingly.
 Adjustments will be identified in a player’s scoring record.
 Also in place—perhaps for the golfer at your club who always seems to play well during net competitions—is an “Exceptional Score Reduction” safeguard that reduces a player’s handicap index each time they submit a score differential at least seven strokes below their index.

-What do you think of the new World Handicap System?
+What do you think of golf’s new handicapping system?
 Give us your feedback in the comment section below.